ridercoach/rsna2018/README.md

 individual TXT files, and converted from pixels to fractions of image size, with the box location changed from upper-left corner to center.

-All of this work (as well as the creation of the input files mentioned in the next section) is accomplished by the `make_training_data.py` script in the "rsna/data" directory.
+All of this work (as well as the creation of the list files mentioned in the next section) is accomplished by the `make_training_data.py` script in the "rsna/data" directory.
 Note that if you want to use this script, you will probably have to adjust the file paths,